 - If you can’t find anyone to read your essays, fill out this form.
 I will semi-randomly select essays to read.

 What do I mean by semi-randomly?
-Well, in the interest of supporting the NSF GRFP’s goal of increasing the diversity of graduate school, I will give priority to undergrads who are without a local person on the experienced resource list and are from underrepresented groups.
+Well, in the interest of supporting the NSF GRFP’s goal of increasing the diversity of graduate school, I will give priority to undergrads who are without a local person on the experienced resource list and/or are from underrepresented groups.
 The NSF GRFP specifically “encourages women, members of underrepresented minority groups, persons with disabilities, and veterans to apply”, and I am willing to extremely loosely define minority group by race, ethnicity, sexual orientation, family socio-economic status, geography, colleges that traditionally send few students to graduate school, etc. The form is fill in the blank, so feel free to justify your inclusion in any other underrepresented group that I did not explicitly list.

 I’ll then take the prioritized list and make some random selection.
 The number of people I select this way will depend on the number of local people I end up advising, but I will definitely read at least 2 non-local applications.